fleetdm/fleet/handbook/engineering/tuf.md

 16. Run `./fleetctl updates init` to initialize a new TUF repo on the USB drive.
 Manually type in the passphrases for each role's key that you generated in 1Password.

 17. Create multiple root keys in case one is lost.
 Run `mv keys/root.json keys/root1.json` to retain the first root key.
 Then run `./tuf gen-key root` and enter the passphrase for "root2".
-Repeat one more itme for "root3".
+Repeat one more time for "root3".
 When complete, you should have three root keys: `root1.json`, `root2.json`, `root3.json`.

-18. The last root key generated (`root3.json`) will be the only signatured on the file at `staged/root.json`.
+18. The last root key generated (`root3.json`) will be the only signature on the metadata at `staged/root.json`.
 We want to sign with all root keys.
 Run `mv keys/root1.json keys/root.json`, then run `./tuf sign root.json` to sign with key 1.
 Repeat the step for key 2 so that your `staged/root.json` is signed by all three root keys.

 19. Plug in additional USB drives and copy only the `keys` directory.
 They will serve USB root backups.